xoorath/xo.codes/site/about/xo.md

 > concrete and unchanging gender identity or expression.
 I know what I want and
 > how I feel.
 What I don't know is if the labels we're using in society today
 > resonate with me perfectly.
 Maybe our society needs some help figuring things
-> out before I'm expected to adopt it's labels?
+> out before I'm expected to adopt it's label?

 **So is the end game you cutting your dick off?**

 > What the fuck kind of question is that?
 For real...
 If I bring up my sexual
 > health with you: we can talk about it then.
 Since&nbsp;I&nbsp;didn't: you
-> should really mind your Ps and Qs.
+> should really mind your Ps&nbsp;and&nbsp;Qs.

 **I'm really struggling with your new name and pronouns - is it okay if I call you by your [deadname](https://en.wikipedia.org/wiki/Deadnaming) or the